pineal/Vehicle_Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-There are still having some false positive.
+**Even after thresholding heatmaps**, there are still having some false positive.
 What I can improve most is try to cache the detection box result, and use rolling average to try smoothing.
+(Done)
+Need to tune the parameters better.